 Wondering if your contractor should actually be classified as an employee?
 Have a question about calculating benefits?
 Payroll can be complicated on a lot of different levels.
 The best payroll software is backed by live support in the form of a dedicated, U.S.-based representative.

 When you set up your payroll within an accounting platform like FINSYNC, which syncs up all of your small business finances in one place, taxes are calculated automatically.
 This automated bookkeeping saves you a significant amount of time.
 It can also dramatically improve the accuracy of your payroll.
+Read more about the benefits of doing payroll from an integrated system.

 So what are you waiting for?
 Implement a few changes and get back to what got you in business in by adopting these financial practices.